 The proportionate share of each plan's unfunded benefits is presented as a long-term net pension liability on the accrual basis of accounting.
-Any liability for the contractually-required pension contribution outstanding at the end of the year is included in accrued expense.
+Any liability for the contractually-required pension contribution outstanding at the end of the year is included in contracts payable on the accrual basis of accounting.

-Plan Description - School Employees Retirement System (SERS)
+School Employees Retirement System (SERS)

-Plan Description - Academy non-teaching employees participate in SERS, a cost-sharing multiple-employer defined benefit pension plan administered by SERS.
-SERS provides retirement, disability and survivor benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
+Plan Description -School non-teaching employees participate in SERS, a cost-sharing, multipleemployer defined benefit pension plan administered by SERS.
+SERS provides retirement, disability, and survivor benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.

 Authority to establish and amend benefits is provided by Ohio Revised Code Chapter 3309.
-SERS issues a publicly available, stand-alone financial report that includes financial statements, required supplementary information and detailed information about SERS' fiduciary net position.
+SERS issues a publicly available, stand-alone financial report that includes financial statements, required supplementary information, and detailed information about SERS' fiduciary net position.
 That report can be obtained by visiting the SERS website at www.ohsers.org under Employers/Audit Resources.